1grace3/Sort-testdisk-files/README.md

 Modify it however you want, I use it to delete every file that's not a media file, making it easier to sort through to find old photos/videos.

 ### delete_folders.py:
-This code sorts through the main folder and deletes all the subfolders that don't contain media files. (typically scripts and stuff from the OS)
+This code sorts through the main folder and deletes all the subfolders that don't contain media files. (typically scripts and stuff from the OS) <br>
 I recommend running this first to save time.

 ### delete_non_media_files.py: